arminderk/Motivational-Twitterbot/README.md

 # Motivational-Twitterbot

-A twitterbot which posts a motivational quote of the day from an external api
+* A twitterbot which posts a quote of the day from an external api

+Technologies Used: Node.js, Twitter API, AJAX